OpenSecureSupplyChain/tkn-admcontroller/README.md

 ## Deploy tekton admission controller

-Once all services tekton and cert-manager are in a `Running` states (`kubectl get pods --all-namespaces`), we can proceed to deploy the tekton admission controller.
+Once all services tekton and cert-manager are in a `Running` state (`kubectl get pods --all-namespaces`), we can proceed to deploy the tekton admission controller.

 Two approaches are possible here, you can use the existing image we have available, create an image yourself or build